Blastbrean/Blastbrean/README.md

 I am a 16 year old who wants to do cybersecurity, and open to work or commissions.

-- I am experienced in Roblox and Lua.
+- Experienced in Roblox and Lua.
 I focus on these topics: anticheats, whitelisting, game scripts, and deobfuscation.

 - Very adaptable.
 Capable of: creating backends, game code, developer tools, automation & bots, scrapers, and more.